-On the MC.40xx every channel has its own amplifier and A/D converter.
-Each input channel could be adapted to a wide variety of signal sources.
-This is done by software selecting a matching input range, an input impedance and an individual input offset.
-The user will easily find a matching solution from the six offered models.
-These versions are working with sample rates of 20 MS/s or 50 MS/s and have one, two or four channels and can also be updated to a multi-channel system using the internal synchronization bus.
+Every channel has its own amplifier and A/D converter.
+This eliminates the problems known from multiplexed systems like phase error between the channels or high crosstalk.
+Every input channel could be completely calibrated using the software.
+The user will easily find a matching solution from the 12 offered models.
+These versions are working with sample rates of 200 kS/s, 500 kS/s, 1 MS/s or 3 MS/s.
+The boards have two, four or eight channels and can also be updated to a multi channel system using the internal synchronization bus.

-Data is written in the internal 8 MSamples up to 256 MSample large memory.
+Data is written in the internal 8 MSample up to 256 MSample large memory.
 This memory can also be used as a FIFO buffer.
 In FIFO mode data will be transferred online into the PC RAM or to hard disk.